Luzifer/deploy/README.md

   -c, --fetch-cron string   When to query for new deployments (cron syntax) (default "* * * * *") -i, --identifier string   Software identifier to query deployments for (default "default")
-      --log-level string    Log level (debug, info, warn, error, fatal) (default "info") -s, --storage string      URI for the storage provider to use --version             Prints current version and exits
+      --log-level string    Log level (debug, info, warn, error, fatal) (default "info") -r, --reporter strings    Reporting URIs to notify about deployments -s, --storage string      URI for the storage provider to use --version             Prints current version and exits
 ```